Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

-The majority of people live in urban and suburban environments, yet many of the popular dog breeds that I see every day for behavioral problems are bred to run and work, often with livestock in the country.
-If you have two working adults in the household, and know that your dog is going to be alone much of the day, there are things you can do to avoid problems.
+The majority of people live in urban and suburban environments, yet many of the popular dog breeds that I see every day for behavioral problems are bred to run and work, often with livestock, in the country.
+If you have two working adults in the household and know that your dog is going to be alone for much of the day, there are things you can do to avoid problems.

-> The most important thing you can do is select a dog that is going to fit into your lifestyle.
+The most important thing you can do is select a dog that is going to fit into your lifestyle.
 So what kind of dogs are not right for people who are away from home and not around to spend time tiring out their dogs?

 Sled dogs, sheep and cattle herding dogs, hunting dogs, livestock guard dogs, and many of the other less social guard dogs are not appropriate pets for people that are away from home and live in urban and suburban environments.

 Types of Dog Breeds NOT to Adopt If You Live in the City

 - Herding Breeds (Like the Border Collie)